 getenforce Command: Tutorial & Examples

-The getenforce command is a utility in Linux that queries the current status of SELinux (Security-Enhanced Linux).
-SELinux is a security architecture for Linux systems that provides a mechanism for supporting access control security policies.
-By running getenforce, you can quickly determine whether SELinux is enforcing its policies, in permissive mode, or completely disabled.
+The getenforce command is a simple utility in Linux systems with SELinux (Security-Enhanced Linux) enabled, used to report the current SELinux mode.
+SELinux is a mandatory access control system integrated into the Linux kernel that enforces security policies restricting how processes can interact with each other and with files.
+By running getenforce, system administrators can quickly determine whether SELinux is actively enforcing its policies, in a permissive ( logging-only) mode, or completely disabled.

 How It Works